HananTaq/UTS/README.md

-# UTS - Neo-Brutalist Portfolio: Neon Retrofuturistic Dreamscape
+# UTS - Neo-Brutalist Project: Neon Retrofuturistic Dreamscape

-This project is a dynamic portfolio website built with React and Vite, showcasing a unique **Neo-Brutalist Neon Retrofuturistic Dreamscape** design.
+This project is a dynamic project website built with React and Vite, showcasing a unique **Neo-Brutalist Neon Retrofuturistic Dreamscape** design.
 It's crafted to present your web programming assignments (Soal) in an engaging and visually striking manner.

 ## Project Overview

-The portfolio dynamically loads and displays your HTML-based projects, allowing visitors to explore each assignment.
+The project dynamically loads and displays your HTML-based projects, allowing visitors to explore each assignment.
 A key feature is the integrated code viewer, which enables transparent inspection of the underlying HTML source code for each project, fostering learning and understanding.

 ## Design Philosophy: Neo-Brutalism Meets Neon Retrofuturism